carlemil/LSystems/README.md

   -b BRI, --bri BRI             The path to the brightness input image

-  -s LSYSTEM,                   What L system to use: , , , , ,
+  -s LSYSTEM,                   What L system to use: KochSnowFlake, Dragon, --lsystem LSYSTEM             Hilbert, Sierpinski, SnowFlake, Peano
-  --lsystem LSYSTEM

   -w LINEWIDTH,                 The width of the line --lineWidth LINEWIDTH